Seager's late double rallies Mariners past A's

 The Mariners responded with two runs in the third as Austin Nola grounded a one-out single to right field in his first major league at-bat.
 Smith followed with a two-run shot to right field to tie the score.

 Oakland regained the lead in the fourth as Laureano hit a two-out solo homer to center field.
-The scored remained 3-2 until the eighth.
+The score remained 3-2 until the eighth.

 A's right-hander Tanner Anderson, making just his second major league start, allowed two runs on three hits in 5 1/3 innings, with one walk and three strikeouts.